 Served in Zoe’s Lounge – named one of the best bars in Canada by enRoute magazine – enjoy tea selected by a tea sommelier along with scones, small sandwiches and delicious pastries.
 Afternoon Tea at the Château Laurier rivals anything you might find in England.
 Just make a reservation, as this is a popular Ottawa activity for locals and visitors alike.

-Evening: If you brought your ice skates along, opt to go for a skate on Ottawa’s colourful SENS Rink of Dreams.
+If you brought your ice skates along you could also opt to skate on Ottawa’s colourful SENS Rink of Dreams.

 Located in front of Ottawa City Hall in Ottawa’s downtown core and named after Ottawa’s hockey team – the Ottawa Senators – the Rink of Dreams is lit up by colourful LED lights.
-Also, as its surface is refrigerated, it offers a longer skating season.
+Its surface is refrigerated which means it’s usually open mid-November to mid-March.
 There is no entry fee.
-This year, the SENS Rink of Dreams is open from Nov.
-25, 2016 to March 5, 2017.

-Optional activity: If you have a car, head to Wesley Clover Parks to take in Gift of Lights.
-Just a short drive west of Ottawa’s downtown core, Wesley Clover will be transformed into a magical wonderland.
+Optional activity: If you have a car, head to Wesley Clover Parks to take in Magic of Lights.
+Just a short drive west of Ottawa’s downtown core, Wesley Clover is transformed into a magical wonderland.
 From Nov.
-25, 2016 to Jan.
-1, 2017, enjoy this new drive-thru attraction that offers 30 different light displays and a 100-foot light tunnel.
+16, 2017 to Jan.
+6, 2018, enjoy this drive-thru attraction that features nearly one million LED lights spread over two kilometres, including a 200-foot light tunnel and large LED displays of your favourite winter characters.

 DAY 4 – Take in Some Culture